immutable/ts-immutable-sdk/README.md

   }
 }
 ```
-There is also `addApiKeyToAxoisHeader` function exposed by `@imtbl/config` package to add `x-immutable-api-key` header to all axios request
+There is also `addApiKeyToAxiosHeader` function exposed by `@imtbl/config` package to add `x-immutable-api-key` header to all axios request

 > **Warning**
 > Please make sure your sdk still works properly after the step above.
 Because extra headers may make your request invalid in the infrastructure you use. e.g. cloudfront.